Tennant Creek & Barkly Region3-day itinerary

 Hit the road for Tennant Creek

 Hit the road early and head to Tennant Creek – an hour’s drive away.
 The town has a fascinating gold mining and cattle droving history that visitors can experience first-hand on a tour.
-Tennant Creek has a rich gold mining and cattle droving history and has been shaped by its strong Aboriginal culture.
-It's a town that truly represents the real outback Australia.
+It’s a town that truly represents the real outback Australia.
 Apart from there being lots to learn about the Central Australian town, there’s also plenty to see and do.

 Step back in time to the gold rush